Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Looking back at point #2 from the four main points in Chapter 2:

-And while the Interferon-I response is very important, it’s not the whole picture either when it comes to what’s creating this protection… more on that in Part 2.
+And while the interferon-I response is very important, it’s not the whole picture either when it comes to what’s creating this protection… more on that in Part 2.

 Though, from a protecting against Long COVID perspective, which is always my personal aim, this is as good of a reaction, that includes an infection, we can expect.